What is the IELTS Test Format and Scoring System in India

 LISTENING - Test To Check Your English Listening and Understanding Skills

 You will listen to the four recordings, It is in British or Australian accent and it goes on for 40 minutes.
 You are given a headphone with audio playing in them.
-You just have to listen to the audio and answer the required questions in front of you.
-Now the catch here is, you can't rewind, replay or pause, or forward.
+Then, you just have to listen to the audio and answer the required questions in front of you.
+Now the catch here is, you can’t rewind, replay or pause, or forward.
 The timing of the listening test is approximately 30 minutes, (plus 10 minutes of answer transfer time).
 Each question is worth 1 mark.

 • Recording 1 – It is a basic conversation between two people set in an everyday social context.